kbvernon/modtheworld/11-r_basics.md

 (2) an arrow, `<-`, the essential ingredient in this incantation; and
 (3) an object, specifically the number `5.137`, which is being created.

-Basically, what is happening here is that the statement adds an object (`5.137`) to the R environment and then assigns that object to the name `bob`.
+The statement adds an object (`5.137`) to the R environment and then assigns that object to the name `bob`.
 This is why it is sometimes referred to as an _assignment_ statement [@rcoreteam2020introduction].
 It is not just creating an object, but assigning it to a name.

 R has a few syntactic requirements for object names.
 They can only contain letters, numbers, underscores `_`, and periods `.` (or dots).
 And they cannot start with numbers.